t2trg/t2trg-iot-edge-computing/draft-irtf-t2trg-iot-edge.md

 ### Other Services

-Data generated by IoT devices and associated information obtained from the access network may be used to provide high-level services such as end device location, radio network information, and bandwidth management.
+Data generated by IoT devices and associated information obtained from the access network may be used to provide high-level services such as end device location, radio network information, bandwidth management and congestion management (e.g., by the congestion management feature of oneM2M {{oneM2M-TR0052}}).

 ## Application Components